Our approach to sustainability is anchored in our Compass

 Origin employs approximately 6,000 people predominantly across Australia, New Zealand and the Pacific.
 We also employ a similar number of contractors on our various energy developments.
 There are a number of activities we need to do well in order to ensure effective management of our business.
 This includes activities associated with our finance, legal, information technology, people and culture, public policy and other corporate functions.

 We strive to grow our business and create value to share sustainably with all of our stakeholders.
 As a business, we believe it is important to create and sustainably distribute value among our key stakeholders.
-Our Board and management are committed to meeting the expectations of stakeholders through sound corporate governance.
-Our success as a business can bring important flow on benefits to other companies and the Australian economy too, particularly as we pay for products and services from other businesses such as energy network providers, infrastructure owners, engineers and construction companies.
 This year, there was a substantial increase in the value we distributed to key stakeholders.
 We distributed $15.1 billion, which was up from $13.1 billion in the prior year.